 byEntity metric can be delayed up to a few minutes.

-Davis data units licensing model
+The Davis data units overview page

 All metrics sent via the default OneAgent (host metrics, etc.) are included free of charge and do not consume DDUs.
 Metrics that are bound to specific hosts (or processes), regardless of source (extension or API), first consume all available included metrics before consuming any additional DDUs.